Abraham—Lot—The Passovers and Throughs

 Abraham journeyed to Egypt to wait out the grievous famine.
-It might be worth noting that God did not tell Abraham to do this, and this decision resulted in a hiccup in the story, when he lied and told Pharaoh that Sarah was his sister rather than his wife because he feared that he would be killed because of her
+It might be worth noting that God did not tell Abraham to do this.
+Ultimately, it is this decision that results in a hiccup in the story.

-This hiccup became evidently relevant when Pharaoh apparently wanted to make Sarah one of his harem because of that lie, and the household became plagued because of it.
-Pharaoh ultimately decided to send them away with a few parting gifts, one of them being Hagar, Sarah's maidservant who later would become the mother of Ishmael through Abraham.
+This seemingly harmless lie became relevant when Pharaoh wanted to make Sarah one of his harem because of that lie, and the household became plagued because of it.
+Pharaoh ultimately decided to send them away with a few parting gifts, one of them being Hagar, Sarah's maidservant, who later would become the mother of Ishmael through Abraham.

-God led thee these forty years in the wilderness, to humble thee, and to prove thee, to know what was in thine heart ~ Deuteronomy 8:2
+God led thee these forty years in the wilderness, to humble thee, and to prove thee, to know what was in thine heart.

 God is looking for loyalty.
 Unashamed, uncompromising faithfulness to Him no matter what!